cvusmo/blackbeard-os/README.md

 </p>

 <p align="center">
-This file is part of Blackbeard-OS, a distro for Arch Linux btw.
+This file is part of Blackbeard-OS, a distro for ARM Arch Linux btw.

 ```bash
   Copyright (c) 2024 Nicholas Jordan <blacksheepcosmo@gmail.com>